brandonweiss/anti-pattern/source/posts/2015-06-22-always-use-double-quoted-strings-in-ruby.md

 There are a number of style guides, but the two most popular ones are [Bozhidar Batsov’s][batsov guide] and [GitHub’s][github guide], which is based on Bozhidar’s.

-Bozhidar’s suggests two options.
-Using single quotes as a default and using double quotes when interpolating, or just using double quotes all the time.
-He notes that the latter style is a bit more popular in the Ruby community, although I have no idea if that is true or not.
+Bozhidar’s enumerates the two options—using single quotes as a default and double quotes when interpolating, or just using double quotes all the time—but only recommends being consistent in whichever you choose.
+In a [previous version][previous version] he notes that the latter style is a bit more popular in the Ruby community, although I have no idea if that is true or not.

 GitHub’s says to just use double quotes all the time.